 COVID-19 National Testing Programme

-Mass rapid asymptomatic testing is aimed at reducing the risk of spread of COVID-19.
-The testing aims to help identify cases and help maximise attendance when students return to face-to-face lessons while minimising community transmission with school settings.
+Asymptomatic testing is aimed at reducing the risk of spread of COVID-19.
+The testing aims to help identify cases.
+Testing remains important in reducing the risk of transmission of infection.

 Commonly used terms and definitions:

 Lateral flow antigen testing involves processing a nasal swab (a swab from both nostrils) sample with an extraction fluid and a lateral flow device (LFD).